AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 • Technical infrastructure and development processes

-• Monitoring and maintenance systems to keep AI implementations running well and improving over time
+• Monitoring and maintenance systems to keep implementations improving

-You can’t just build AI systems once and forget about them.
-Technical maturity includes having the right tools, methods, and processes to maintain and continuously improve your AI implementations.
+You cannot build AI systems once and forget about them.
+Technical maturity includes the right tools, methods, and processes for continuous improvement.

 Domain 5: Data